dda-oo/radarroster/index.md

 We combine the precision and reliability that **enterprises require** with the flexibility and speed that **startups and small businesses** love.

-Whether you're modernizing HR systems at scale or just starting to automate your operations — we’ll tailor the right solution for you.
+Whether you’re modernizing legacy systems or beginning to automate workflows — we’ll tailor the right solution for you.

 ---